Session 6

 That’s it!

-Your site is live at https://username.quarto.pub/project-name.
+Your site is live on Posit Connect Cloud.

 _publish.ymlCreated automatically when you first publish: